For Weight Loss

 #3 Take body measurements every other Monday

 Don’t just measure your weight.
 Take the largest circumference of your right arm, right thigh, right calf, chest and hips (standing with feet together).
 Also measure your stomach 1” above your navel and 1” below your navel.
-To record your measurements use the Moms Into Fitness App.

 #4 Create a workout space

 Dedicate one area in your house to working out.
 Find an 8’ space and add a mat and some weights to the area.
 It doesn’t need to be fancy!

 If you find yourself stuck in a sugar craving mode there is a way to cleanse and reset your body.
 Cravings are complicated; they can be triggered by hunger but also emotions.
 If you find you are an emotional carb consumer, it is important to find way to deal with your emotions in a way that doesn’t send you to the pantry.
 However, if you feel that your sweet addiction is fueled by hunger it is most likely that you are stuck in a hunger cycle.
 This hunger cycle is common and usually centers around sweets and refined grains.